react-native-community/cli/docs/commands.md

 react-native init <projectName> [options]
 ```

 Initialize new React Native project.
+You can find out more use cases in [init docs](./init.md).

 #### Options